-Seeking addiction treatment is one of the best things you can do when you are suffering from drug or alcohol abuse.
-It can save your life, and also give you a fresh start for a much happier, sober, and healthy lifestyle.
-One thing that is incredibly important is that while you are in treatment, you need to make the most of your time there.
-And, in order to do so, one of the most important things you can do is be completely honest with yourself, your therapists, and your doctor so that they can provide the best course of treatment.
+Seeking addiction treatment is one of the best things you can do.
+It can save your life.
+Plus, ser you up with a fresh start for a much happier, sober, and healthy lifestyle.
+One thing that is incredibly important is to make the most of your time in treatment.
+In order to do so, one of the most important things you can do is be completely honest.
+This means being honest with yourself, your therapists, and your doctor.
+This way you can receive the best course of treatment according to your needs.

 When you arrive at addiction treatment, you can expect a full physical and mental examination.
-This is done in order to rule out and/or treat any underlying conditions you may or may not be aware of.
-Like with any doctor you go to, whether it be a cardiologist, a dentist, or someone treating a pain or injury, you want to be completely honest with them about your history and symptoms.
+This is done in order to rule out and/or treat any underlying conditions.
+Like with any doctor you go to, whether it be a cardiologist, a dentist, or someone treating pain or injury, you want to be completely honest with them about your history and symptoms.

 While doctors will be able to come to their own conclusions about your physical well being, the more you can tell them, the better.
 This is especially true as you begin to go through addiction treatment because your course of care will be constantly changing and evolving based on your body’s response to it.

-The goal of treatment is to feel great in both your body and mind so that you can achieve sustained sobriety.
+The goal of treatment is to feel great in both your body and mind.
+This way, you can achieve sustainable sobriety.
 As a part of this, prescription medication will be used to get you through detox and early recovery.
 If a medication doesn’t agree with you or causes unusual symptoms, it is vital to let your doctor know right away.
 The same goes for your personal preferences, like if you would prefer more holistic treatment vs. medication, etc.

 While physical symptoms can play a huge part in addiction treatment, mood disorders and past emotional trauma must be addressed and treated in order for you to successfully recover.
 On its own, Post Traumatic Stress Disorder (PTSD) can, by itself, be the root cause of addiction.
-For example, if you suffered through a traumatic event and never really addressed it, your suppressed feelings could be causing you to use drugs or alcohol as a method of coping.
-Traumatic events are different for everyone, but they can include: a death of a loved one, witnessing a traumatic event, an accident, a fire, a horrific injury, rape, emotional abuse, divorce, and more.
+For example, if you suffer from trauma and have never been to therapy to address it, suppressing these feelings can lead to the use of drugs or alcohol as a method of coping.
+Traumatic events are different for everyone.
+But, they can include the death of a loved one, witnessing a traumatic event, an accident, a fire, a horrific injury, rape, emotional abuse, divorce, and more.

 Similarly, mood disorders are conditions like anxiety, depression, and bipolar disorder.
-You might find that you self-medicate with drugs or alcohol in order to relieve symptoms of these conditions.
-Mood disorders are not always easy for a doctor or therapist to recognize unless you are completely honest with them about your thoughts, emotions, and feelings.
+You might find that you self-medicate with drugs or alcohol in order to relieve the symptoms of these conditions.
+Mood disorders are not always easy for a doctor or therapist to recognize.
+Unless, you are completely honest with them about your thoughts, emotions, and feelings.
 In addiction treatment, it is vital that you are open to honestly discussing everything with your doctors.

 Honesty in addiction treatment is vital so that your doctor can get to know your past completely and treat you as well as possible.
 Addiction rehabilitation is completely individual, and no two people get quite the same experience or the same exact treatment.
 Your past physical symptoms and emotional instances are all taken into account when your treatment plan is created.
-As you progress through rehab, your plan will be modified to accommodate any changes – both negative or positive – that occur.
+As you progress through rehab, editing of your plan may take place to accommodate any changes – both negative or positive – that occur.
 Honesty is always the best policy, and this is especially the case when it comes to making sure you get the best possible care from your treatment center.